Attention Visual Artists

 The exposure into how small businesses succeeded in such a wide range of industries was a fantastic learning experience.
 I use the wisdom and insights I gained to help artists and other small business entrepreneurs create profitable marketing systems.

 My articles have been published in Art World News, Art Business News and The Artist’s Magazine.
 My How to Profit from the Art Print Market book was featured in the North Light Book Club.
 It is the book club for F+W Media, the parent company of The Artist’s Magazine.
-I have been featured in, written for or worked with these industry leading media companies, and more.

 I have produced and delivered hundreds of live workshops and online webinars for artists on art marketing.